rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    Native Windows images have been running within AWS EC2 clouds.

-   But Docker images containing Windows OS can run on other machines (such as MacOS and Linux), which reduces testing and admin. effort.
+   But since Docker images containing Windows OS can run on other machines (such as MacOS and Linux), thir use would reduce testing and admin. effort.

    The marketing page about run Windows within AWS EC2 is<br />
    <a target="_blank" href="https://docs.docker.com/machine/examples/aws/">